in-silico/cp-guideline/README.md

 the main goal in this project is to be a reference for students at UTP.

 ## Meetings
-There are weekly meetings at (PUT ROOM HERE), feel free to assist there and make questions, solve problems and have fun (:
+There are weekly meetings at R-214 (Universidad Tecnológica de Pereira), feel free to assist there and make questions, solve problems and have fun (:

+The meetings are every thursday at 4pm.

 We encourage everyone to take part of this project, even if you don't like the competitive programming.
 There are really amazing topics to learn about.

 ## The plan
-We aim to talk about the following topics through the semester.
-(In that order).
+We aim to talk about the following topics. (in that order)

 Introduction | requisites |
 :-- | :--: |